Lokathor/safe_arch/README.md

 Exposes arch-specific intrinsics as safe function.

+## Design

 The crate aims to be _as minimal as possible_.

+* SIMD types are newtype'd (with a `pub` field) and given appropriate trait impls such as `From`, `Into`, `Default`, etc.
-Each intrinsic gets a function or macro so that you can safely use it as directly as possible.
-Essentially no additional abstractions are provided, that's not the point of this crate.
-The goal is only to provide safety while getting in the way as little as possible.
+* Each intrinsic gets either a function or macro so that you can safely use it as directly as possible.
+  * Functions are used when all arguments are runtime arguments.
+  * Macros are used when one of the arguments must be a compile time constant, because Rust doesn't let you "pass through" compile time constants.
+* There's hundreds and hundreds of intrinsics, so the names of functions and macros tend to be very long and specific because there's often many similar ways to do nearly the same thing.
+  * This crate isn't really intended for "everyday users".
+It is intended to be an "unopinionated" middle layer crate that just provides the safety.
+Higher level abstractions should mostly come from some other crate that wraps over this crate.

 All function and macro availability is done purely at compile time via `#[cfg()]` attributes on the various modules.
 If a CPU feature isn't enabled for